sneakysneak/docs/pages/launch/partner-connector-install.md

 First you will need to make sure that you have a partner connector set up.
 To do this from your console go to `Templates -> Template Connectors`.

-If the connector you wish to set as your partner connector is not in the list of *Installed Application Connectors* you must first install it [Install Connector Documentation].
+If the connector you wish to set as your partner connector is not in the list of *Installed Application Connectors* you must first [install it](installing-connectors).

 Once the connector in the list of installed application connectors, toggle the *Standard* button so that it says *Native*.